FAQs

 Can we take children out of school during term times e.g. for holidays?

-Attendance for four days a week at school is compulsory (five days if you have not agreed a flexi-day).
-However we do offer 5 days holiday that can be taken any time during term-time by prior arrangement with the Co-Headteachers.
+Attendance for four days a week at school in the primary age groups and five days a week in the secondary age groups is compulsory.
+However we do offer five days holiday that can be taken any time during term-time by prior arrangement with the Co-Headteachers.

 What time is the start and end of the school day?

 The school gates open at 8.45a.m and teachers will be in their classroom or waiting at the designated meeting point from this time.
 The school day starts promptly at 9a.m and if young people are late this will need to be recorded in the attendance registers.
-The school day finishes at 3.15pm.
+The school day finishes at 3.20pm for primary and 3.30pm for secondary.

 What are the dates of each terms and the holiday dates?